mopidy/mopidy-spotify/README.rst

   libspotify settings.
 Defaults to ``$XDG_CONFIG_DIR/mopidy/spotify``, which usually means ``~/.config/mopidy/spotify``.

-- ``spotify/toplist_countries``: Comma separated list of two letter country domains to get toplists for.
-Defaults to a long list of countries which Spotify is available in.

 - ``spotify/allow_network``: Whether to allow network access or not.
 Defaults to ``true``.

 - ``spotify/allow_playlists``: Whether or not playlists should be exposed.
   Defaults to ``true``.

+- ``spotify/search_album_count``: Maximum number of albums returned in search results.
+Number between 0 and 200.
+Defaults to 20.

+- ``spotify/search_artist_count``: Maximum number of artists returned in search results.
+Number between 0 and 200.
+Defaults to 10.

+- ``spotify/search_track_count``: Maximum number of tracks returned in search results.
+Number between 0 and 200.
+Defaults to 50.

+- ``spotify/toplist_countries``: Comma separated list of two letter country domains to get toplists for.
+Defaults to a long list of countries which Spotify is available in.

 Project resources